LeaG76/cv-generator/README.md

   As said before, to be able to use this project, you will have to be connected to a local server

   Plusieurs éditeurs de textes ont la fonctionnalité de local server (like VSCode, SublimeText, Atom, ...)

-  > **But** If you can't connect to a local server, no problem, don't worry!
-You can simply upgrade to an older version of **html2pdf.js**.
-Version *0.8.0* can save a pdf by just launching the `.html` file on a browser without going through a local server
 </details>

 <details close>